billbillbilly/urbanworm/README.md

 # Urban-Worm

 ## Introduction
 Urban-Worm is a Python library that integrates remote sensing imagery, street view data, and multimodal model to assess urban units.
-Using Llama 3.2 vision and APIs for data collection, Urban-Worm is designed to support the automation of the evaluation for urban environments, including roof integrity, structural condition, landscape quality, and urban perception.
+Using APIs for data collection and Llama 3.2 vision for inference, Urban-Worm is designed to support the automation of the evaluation for urban environments, including roof integrity, structural condition, landscape quality, and urban perception.

 <picture>
   <img alt="workflow" src="docs/images/urabn_worm_diagram.jpg" width="100%">